ramelito/pgw/README.md

 ## Installation
 To easily install pgw one can use Ansible playbook pgw.yml.
 As a base image it is recommened to use Ubuntu 14.04.
-VNF has 3 interfaces, eth1 and eth2 are defined in playbook:
+VNF has 3 interfaces, eth1 (in) and eth2 (out) are defined in playbook:
 ```
     eth_in_dev: eth1
     eth_out_dev: eth2